The Hoffman Lenses Initiative

 Put on the glasses.

 Named for the glasses in John Carpenter's They Live — once you see the hidden messages, you cannot unsee them.
-The extension works the same way.
+The browser works the same way.
 It does not tell you what to think.
 It shows you what is being done to you, and trusts you to think for yourself.

 They knew.
 They chose profit.